 If you are a woman of childbearing age, your doctor may ask you to take a pregnancy test before beginning treatment with Arthrotec.
 You must use effective birth control while taking Arthrotec.

 If you need to take an antacid medication while on Arthrotec, consult with your doctor on which type is appropriate.
 Antacids containing magnesium may worsen some side effects of Arthrotec.

 Always follow your doctor’s instructions exactly when using or taking Arthrotec.

-Rare but serious side effects of Arthrotec may include an increase in the risk of stroke, heart attack, and gastrointestinal bleeding.
+Rare but serious side effects of Arthrotec may include an increase in the risk of stroke, heart attack, and gastrointestinal bleeding and ulcers.
 Seek immediate medical assistance if you experience pain in your chest or left arm, shortness of breath, numbness in your hands or feet, or sudden weakness on one side of your body.